commanderx16/x16-rom/README.md

 * DOS needs more features.
 * BASIC needs more features.
-* RS232 and IEC are not working.
+* IEC is not working.
 * PS/2 and SD have issues on real hardware.